-This qualification reflects the role of highly skilled outdoor recreation leaders who lead and supervise dependent participants in recreational activities according to activity plans, which they develop.
+This qualification reflects the role of highly skilled outdoor recreation leaders who lead and supervise participants in planned recreational activities.

-Students enrolling in this course will be undertaking a full-time study of outdoor recreation leadership in a range of adventure activities.
-Students do not need any formal previous experience, however, they should have at least an appreciation of outdoor environments and some of the challenges that they may present.
-It is recommended that students have had some camping experience, outdoor education programs, or time pursuing an adventure activity.
+Students do not need any formal previous experience, however, they should have at least an appreciation of outdoor environments and some of the challenges they may present.
+It is recommended students have had some camping experience, outdoor education programs, or time pursuing an adventure activity.

 Studying during COVID-19 Restrictions

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.

 The Certificate IV in Outdoor Recreation prepares you to work in the following roles:

 - Outdoor instructor

 On successful completion of SIS40619 Certificate IV in Outdoor Leadership qualification, students can undertake further study in SIS50619 Diploma of Outdoor Leadership.